Buy Our Books Actionable tips and preventive awareness

 Should I be concerned about my dog’s diarrhea?

 A single episode of loose stool is likely not of concern.
-But if your dog isn’t eating and drinking normal, seems lethargic or weak and they also are vomiting, it is necessary to seek veterinary care for your dog.
+But if your dog isn’t eating and drinking normally, seems lethargic or weak, and they also are vomiting, it is necessary to seek veterinary care for your dog.

 Should you withhold food from a dog having diarrhea?